And Evil Comes (2)

 4 “Do not be like your fathers, to whom the former prophets preached, saying, ‘Thus says the Lord of hosts:” Turn now from your evil ways and your evil deeds.”‘ But they did not hear nor heed Me,” says the Lord.

-Every time absolute Evil rears its contorted face (and it is easily to see that face reflected on its apish victim) a brand new quickening appears in response.
+Every time absolute Evil rears its contorted face (and it is easy to see that face reflected on its unfortunate apish victim) a brand new quickening appears in response.
 The need for the light is such that Evil, one may think, could even be the mechanism by which humans attained a higher understanding and imaginative vision (at least those that are not utterly possessed or destroyed by it); Evil may be a trump card of sorts that stands for something else; something that we have not been able to fully understand yet, and destructive possibly because of this.

 Mirceal Eliade alludes to this in his work entitled Mephistopheles and the Androginy.
 He writes that, as has often been noted, “while Mephistopheles opposes the flow of life by all means, he at the same time encourages it.
 He fights against the good, but ends up favoring it.”
 He continues saying that this “life-denying demon is, however, a co-worker with God”, and that this is why God “in his divine foreknowledge, is satisfied to place him beside man as a companion.”

-In his Bible seminars known as The Bible and literature: a personal view, Northrop Frye mentions a curious archetype to which one may not pay initially too much attention.
+Returning to the heading of this article, in his Bible seminars known as The Bible and literature: a personal view, Northrop Frye mentions a curious archetype to which one may not pay initially too much attention.
 This archetype, or symbol appears in the book of Revelation:

 And I beheld, and, lo, in the midst of the throne and of the four beasts, and in the midst of the elders, stood a Lamb as it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent forth into all the earth.Rev.
 5:6, KJV (emphasis mine).

 The antecedent, or type of this vision can be readily found in Zechariah 3:9* and Zechariah 4:10* .
-These seven eyes are commonly associated with Spirits or sometimes with the seven planets known at the time, as they truly scan the Earth with their erratic movements.
+These seven eyes are commonly associated with Spirits or sometimes with the seven planets known at the time, as they truly scan the Earth with their then mysterious erratic movements.
 In the context of the Old Testament we do not find much information about these eyes, and we need to wait all the way up to Revelation and John’s septenaries to begin making good sense of it.

 “At the end of the Bible we are presented with something like [a] challenge to vision; man is ordinarily an ego and he is a center of perception [when] he looks outward into a world of time and space [,] which is objective to him and I think it is being suggested at the end of the book of Revelation that man might start trying to achieve the perspective on things, that God is represented all through the Bible as having, God is presented as viewing all times and spaces at once as seen from a circumference to a center [,] he has seven eyes that run to and fro throughout the earth and while it might seem fantastic that ordinarily human experience can get anything of that perspective, nevertheless it seems to me there is some reversal of our ordinary way of seeing things that is suggested to us at the end.”